Hello, world

 Let's code like a real Rubyist and clear the unnecessary parentheses from our code:

-Another Ruby syntactic sugar is that the last evaluated expression of a ruby function is always returned.
+Another Ruby syntactic is that the last evaluated expression of a method is always returned.
 Therefore the use of the return

 So, let's clear our code a little more: